Andriy Portnov: Sanctions

-During the process of high treason against Yanukovych, the special services of Ukraine provided recordings of telephone conversations between the assistant to the Russian President Sergey Glazyev, according to which Portnov during the Crimean crisis participated in the development of a statement by the Supreme Council of the Autonomous Republic of Crimea.
+During the process of high treason against Yanukovych, the special services of Ukraine provided recordings of telephone conversations between the assistant to the Russian President Sergey Glazyev, according to which Portnov during the annexation of Crimea by the Russian Federation participated in the development of a statement by the Supreme Council of the Autonomous Republic of Crimea.

 The EU sanctions against Portnov were lifted on 5 March 2015.
 In October 2015, the EU court ruled in the case of Portnov v.
 European Council, recognizing that the imposition of sanctions solely on the basis of cooperation with the previous regime was unacceptable.

 On 5 May 2015, Portnov, along with Oleksiy Azarov, and former Security Service of Ukraine (SBU) leaders Oleksandr Yakymenko and Ihor Kalinin were removed from the EU sanctions list.

 In October 2015, the Court of Justice of the European Union, based in Luxembourg, ruled in Portnov v.
 EU Council in favor of Portnov and ruled that the imposition of sanctions was illegal.

-In July 2019, the GPU sent a request to the Ukrainian Embassy in Canada to lift sanctions against Portnov.
-This was explained by the fact that no criminal cases and pre-trial investigations are being conducted against him in Ukraine,. У листопаді 2019 року представники канадського уряду повідомили журналістам In November 2019, representatives of the Canadian government told reporters that Canada could lift sanctions on Portnov if the Prosecutor General's Office of Ukraine does not provide grounds for their extension.
-The GPU declined to comment on whether they intend to do so, citing the secrecy of the investigation.
+In July 2019, the GPU (Prosecutor General's Office of Ukraine) sent a request to the Ukrainian Embassy in Canada to lift sanctions against Portnov.
+This was explained by the fact that no criminal cases and pre-trial investigations were being conducted against him in Ukraine,.
+In November 2019, representatives of the Canadian government told reporters that Canada could lift sanctions on Portnov if the Prosecutor General's Office of Ukraine did not provide grounds for their extension.
+The GPU declined to comment on whether they intended to do so, citing the secrecy of the investigation.

-On 27 November 2019, the Prosecutor General of Ukraine Ruslan Riaboshapka announced in the Verkhovna Rada that the GPU is still negotiating with the official authorities of Canada on sanctions against Portnov, but did not provide details.
+On 27 November 2019, the Prosecutor General of Ukraine Ruslan Riaboshapka announced in the Verkhovna Rada that the GPU was still negotiating with the official authorities of Canada on sanctions against Portnov, but did not provide details.

 On 10 December 2021 the U.S. Treasury Department imposed sanctions on Portnov for allegedly buying influence in the judiciary of Ukraine.
-The sanctions block any assets that Portnov may have in the United States, bar Americans from conducting business transactions with them, and subject people and firms that do business with them to potential penalties.
+The sanctions blocked any assets that Portnov may have had in the United States, barred Americans from conducting business transactions with him, and subjected people and firms that do business with him to potential penalties.